-The Commitment to Caring Pledge is the first step in the Long-Term Care Equality Index.
-Residential Long-Term Care facilities are invited to sign the pledge as an indication of their intention to adopt the LGBTQ inclusive policies and practices necessary to provide culturally competent and responsive care to LGBTQ older adults.
+The Commitment to Caring Pledge is the first step to participating in the Long-Term Care Equality Index (LEI).
+Leadership at eligible residential long-term care and senior housing communities are invited to sign the pledge as an indication of their intention to adopt the LGBTQ+ inclusive policies and practices necessary to provide culturally competent and responsive care to LGBTQ+ older adults.

-Experts predict that as many as 4.7 million older lesbian, gay, bisexual and transgender (LGBTQ) older adults may need supportive care and services by the year 2030.
-While LGBTQ adults confront the same issues everyone else does when choosing aging services -- where to live, how to afford rising costs of housing and healthcare, and how to stay with loved ones -- the reality of life in long-term care for LGBTQ people can be drastically different from their non-LGBTQ peers.
-Stigmatization, lack of identity-affirming treatment and experiences of discrimination and violence can lead to avoiding necessary services, chronic stress and increased social isolation among LGBTQ older adults.
-Additionally, approximately 20 percent of LGBTQ older adults are people of color who as a group face increased health disparities, higher levels of stigma and have experienced more LGBTQ-related discrimination than their white counterparts, leaving them more at risk of not seeking or receiving the services they need.
+Experts predict that as many as 4.7 million older lesbian, gay, bisexual, transgender, and queer (LGBTQ+) older adults may need supportive care and services by the year 2030.
+While LGBTQ+ adults confront the same issues everyone else does when choosing aging services -- where to live, how to afford rising costs of housing and healthcare, and how to stay with loved ones -- the reality of life in long-term care for LGBTQ+ people can be drastically different from their non-LGBTQ+ peers.
+Stigmatization, lack of identity-affirming treatment and experiences of discrimination and violence can lead to avoiding necessary services, chronic stress and increased social isolation among LGBTQ+ older adults.
+Additionally, approximately 20 percent of LGBTQ+ older adults are people of color who as a group face increased health disparities, higher levels of stigma and have experienced more LGBTQ+ related discrimination than their white counterparts, leaving them more at risk of not seeking or receiving the services they need.